neuralmagic/docs/docs/source/faqs.md

 **When does sparsification actually happen?**

-In a scenario in which you want to sparsify and then run your own model in the DeepSparse Engine, you would first sparsify your model to achieve the desired level of performance and accuracy using Neural Magic’s Sparsify and SparseML tooling.
+In a scenario in which you want to sparsify and then run your own model in the DeepSparse Engine, you would first sparsify your model to achieve the desired level of performance and accuracy using Neural Magic’s [Sparsify](https://docs.neuralmagic.com/sparseml/ and [SparseML](https://docs.neuralmagic.com/sparseml/) tooling.

 **What does the sparsification process look like?**